microsoft/WhatTheHack/000-HowToHack/WTH-CoachGuide-Template.md

 ## Introduction
 Welcome to the coach's guide for the ${nameOfChallengeArg} What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

-*If you're hack does NOT contain any lecture presentations, remove this next paragraph.*
+*If your hack does NOT contain any lecture presentations, remove this next paragraph.*

 This hack includes an optional [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.